 If an instance is in progress

 If a proceeding is in progress, the competent judge is the president of the chamber before which the case was distributed (812 Code of Civil Procedure, Third paragraph, and Court of Appeal of Bordeaux, 1st c. civ., sect.
 A, February 3, 2014, Paris Court of Appeal, Pole 5, Chamber 2, July 1, 2016 RG 15/15933 who has validated the judgment of first instance): if the president of the TGI signs the request, the seizure can be canceled.

 The seizure-counterfeiting does not seem to be able to be requested on the basis of an expired patent (C. Cass. com., n ° 09-72946, December 14, 2010).

 This principle may seem surprising because the article L615-5 CPI indicates that any person who may act in infringement may request a seizure (and knowing that it is possible to act in infringement with an expired patent provided that there are acts of counterfeit not prescribed).

-    A priori, nothing prevents the owner of a foreign patent from applying for an infringement seizure in France to establish proof of acts of infringement (Article 31 of Regulation No 44/2001 or Article 24 of the Brussels Convention and / or Article 24 of the Lugano Convention).
+A priori, nothing prevents the owner of a foreign patent from being able to request an infringement seizure in France to establish proof of acts of infringement (article 31 of Regulation No 44/2001 or Article 24 of the Brussels Convention and / or Article 24 of the Lugano Convention).